robertjk/next.js-fundamentals/README.md

 # Linear Clone

-A project management application built with Next.js, inspired by Linear.
+A project management application built with Bun, inspired by Linear.

 ## Features